Gord Downie: In other media

 Downie had cameo appearances in Men with Brooms, in which the Tragically Hip play a curling team.
 Downie also made a cameo appearance in the 2008 indie drama Nothing Really Matters, directed by Jean-Marc Piché.
 Downie also appears in the Trailer Park Boys movie The Big Dirty, in which he and Alex Lifeson play a pair of police officers.
 More recently, he and other members of the band appeared in the episode of Trailer Park Boys entitled "Say Goodnight to the Bad Guys", in which he is harassed while eating a bologna sandwich at a singles dance.
 Downie was also featured in the sitcom Corner Gas in the episode "Rock On!" in which the Tragically Hip are shown as a local band practising in the main character's garage.
 Colin James is also featured in the episode.
 Downie also appeared in Michael McGowan's 2008 film, One Week.
 A documentary film, Long Time Running, about the Tragically Hip's summer 2016 cross-Canada farewell concert tour, premiered at the Toronto International Film Festival in September 2017.

 Philanthropic work

 Environmentalism

 Downie was heavily involved in environmental movements, especially issues concerning water rights.
 He was a board member of Lake Ontario Waterkeeper.
 With Lake Ontario Waterkeeper, Downie helped work on a cause to prevent a cement company from burning tires for fuel.
 He was also a part of the Swim Drink Fish Music club, a project that unites artists and environmentalists in a music club to raise money for Waterkeeper organizations in Canada.
+Downie served as a Swim Drink Fish "Ambassador, board member, and creative force".